Updated: January 2021

 “I want to do _____ job with _____________________ company.”

+The more specific you can be with your target, the better.
+However, it’s perfectly fine to straddle multiple targets.
+If you have multiple targets this simply means you must have one brand for each target.
+The greater the difference in targets, the greater the difference in brands.
+If one of your targets is a mere pivot from your first target, then your second brand will be slight in its nuances.
 By knowing your target, you’ll better be able to communicate the right message to your network (so they know how to help you) AND hiring managers (so they can feel confident you want the job).

-When You Don’t Know Your Target
+What to Do When You Don’t Have a Target

-Using Linkedin for Research
+Using LinkedIn for Research

+Most people think of LinkedIn as a networking platform or job board but there is a powerful research component you might be missing if you haven’t spent your research hours here.
+Look at the profiles of past colleagues or people who have worked at the same companies as you.
 Where did they end up?
 Are there any common themes in the types of companies or roles they moved into?
 You can take it one step further and reconnect with these old colleagues to do a little networking or catch up over a quick call.
 This is a great way to get on other peoples’ radars with the shared interest of moving out of the shared company in question.

-Linkedin Groups for Identifying Appealing Jobs
+LinkedIn Groups for Identifying Appealing Jobs

 Step 2: Know What You Have

+Once you have identified your target(s) it’s time to move to step 2.
+You need to know what you have to offer employers.
+This is a combination of your work history, skills, accomplishments, strengths, an any other pieces that make up “professional you.”
 The second part of the job search formula is all about your professional background.
 Who are you as a professional?
 What have you done throughout your career in terms of tasks, skills and competencies that you can offer an employer?

 Start to Think of You as a “Brand”